 In Den Steenen Bergh (1639) or "Stone Mountain."

 Small mystery: the name makes little sense, even to native Dutch speakers.

-These "saddle" roofs are characteristic of the city and were intended to store siege supplies.
+These "saddle" roofs, characteristic of the city, were intended to store siege supplies.

 Still another example.

 Traffic management is a challenge.
 Here's part of the local solution.
-That's an elevator housing in green on the left.
+That's an elevator hoist in green on the left.
 The fence wraps a driveway on the right.
 Under it all: a garage.
-The basilica towers keep watch from the distance.
+The basilica keeps watch from the distance.

 The alternative to garages.

 Onze Lieve Vrouwekerk, the Basilica of Notre Dame or Our Lady, was established about 1000 A.D. on Roman foundations.
 It's the oldest church in town, though, as you might guess from their color, the twin towers are reconstructions, from about 1900.